pascal-hwky/wandb-tb-bug/README.md

 # Tensorboard import bug in Weights & Biases client

+ > The bug has been fixed in version 0.10.2.

-Repository for reproducing a bug when using the W&B client with TensorBoard syncing.
+Repository for reproducing a bug when using an older version of the W&B client with TensorBoard syncing.
 Steps to reproduce:

 ```
 git clone https://github.com/pascal-hwky/wandb-tb-bug.git